nyrst/brrr/README.md

 # brrr

-`brrr` is the command line tool to install packages from the [freezer](https://github.com/SiegfriedEhret/freezer) repository.
+`brrr` is the command line tool to install packages from the [freezer](https://github.com/SiegfriedEhret/freezer) repository (and more).

 ## Installation